qbead/qbeadWebsite/content/book/progpatterns.md

 separated with underscores.
 We usually pick names that tell us something about the purpose of the variable.
 We can put whatever value we wish as long as it is not too big (bigger than roughly 30 000).
-There are ways to store bigger numbers too, but they take more memory, which we might not have much off in a small wearable micro computer.
+There are ways to store bigger numbers too, but they take more memory, which we might not have much of in a small wearable micro computer.

 Similarly, if we want to work with fractions, we use the variable type `float`